waterbycounty

 What's happening with rivers in Roanoke city right now?

-Roanoke city's primary USGS streamgage on the ROANOKE RIVER is currently reading 106 cubic feet per second — 28% of the long-term mean of 373.5 cfs.
+Roanoke city's primary USGS streamgage on the ROANOKE RIVER has a pipeline snapshot of 106 cubic feet per second — 28% of the long-term mean of 373.5 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Roanoke city water compare to the Virginia average?